Fair processing notice

 The principal way MEC supports MEH is by providing financial support, through grant making (to MEH and the UCL Institute of Ophthalmology).

 The charity’s philanthropy support covers building projects, equipment, pioneering research, training of current and future healthcare professionals, development of MEH staff to ensure the care they provide is outstanding, public education about eye health, and improving the experience for MEH patients and their families.

 Moorfields Eye Hospital NHS Foundation Trust would like to occasionally send patients information on the work of MEC and how they can support it.

 If you are a registered patient with Moorfields Eye Hospital and would rather that they did not use your name and address in this way, please contact the Information Governance team on email@example.com or by writing to Information Governance, Moorfields Eye Hospital NHS Foundation Trust, 162 City Road, London EC1V 2PD.

-If you are an existing supporter of MEC and wish to update your consent preferences by either opting-in or out of further contact via a specific channel (mail, email, telephone or text) or for a specific purpose (news and developments, fundraising, events, lotteries and raffles) please email firstname.lastname@example.org, call 020 7566 2565 or write to Moorfields Eye Charity, 162 City Road, London EC1V 2PD, with your full name and address (including postcode), with the specific details of your request.
+If you are an existing supporter of MEC and wish to update your consent preferences by either opting-in or out of further contact via a specific channel (mail, email, telephone or text) or for a specific purpose (news and developments, fundraising, events, lotteries and raffles) please contact us on firstname.lastname@example.org or 020 7566 2565, or by writing to Moorfields Eye Charity, 162 City Road, London EC1V 2PD.